dranjan/python-plyfile/doc/faq.md

 # FAQ

 (faq-list-from-2d)=
-## How do I initialize a list property from two-dimensional array?
+## How do I initialize a list property from a two-dimensional array?

 ```Python Console
 >>> from plyfile import PlyElement